chainflip-io/chainflip-eth-contracts/docs/KeyManager.md

                  to check it against the hash in sigData (bytes32) (here that's normally a hash over the calldata to the function with an empty sigData)

-- `keyID`:     The KeyID that indicates which key to verify the sig with.
-Ensures that only 'registered' keys can be used to successfully call this fcn and change _lastValidateTime

 Returns

 - Bool used by caller to be absolutely sure that the function hasn't reverted